Mont Blanc from summit of Prarion in Les Houches

 Juin

 June is the start of the summer season, with refuges opening for hiking around the middle of the month and most lifts opening about a week later.
 This is a good time for hiking and running, with quiet trails and the Alpine meadows in full flower.
 Care is needed though as higher paths will still be covered in snow.
-This is the start of the season for trekking the Tour du Mont Blanc.
+This is the start of the season for trekking the Tour du Mont Blanc, and when we run our hiking skills et navigation courses.

-It is also a great time for mountain biking before the Chamonix summer bike ban comes into force (more on that in July).
+It is also a great time for mountain biking before the Chamonix summer bike ban comes into force (more on that in the July section).
 When the lifts open for biking, late-June gives you a lot of options.

 Mountain biker in forest